Welsh Open (snooker)

 The Welsh Open is a professional ranking snooker tournament that has been held annually since 1992.
 It replaced the Welsh Professional Championship, which ran annually from 1980 to 1991 and was open only to Welsh players.
 The Welsh Open is now the longest running ranking event after the World Championship and the UK Championship.
 Since the 2016–17 season, it has been one of four tournaments in the Home Nations Series, alongside the Northern Ireland Open, the Scottish Open, and the English Open.
 Since 2017, the winner of the event has received the Ray Reardon Trophy, named after the Welsh six-time world champion.
 Reardon himself presented the newly named trophy to 2017 winner Stuart Bingham.

 Mark Williams is the only Welsh winner, having captured the title in 1996 and 1999.
 John Higgins holds the record for the most Welsh Open wins, claiming the title five times.

-Robert Milkins is the reigning champion.
+Mark Selby is the reigning champion.